Clean Water Program LogoCity of San Mateo LogoCity of Foster City LogoCity of San Mateo Public Works Logo

 Gravity Sewer Spot Repairs and Replacement

 Gravity mains offer reliable movement of sewage and surface runoff through a sewer system.
 However, over time the ground can shift, roots can penetrate, and traffic can impact sewers causing them to settle and crack.
-During this project, our contractors will spot repair damaged or displaced existing 6-inch, 8-inch, 10-inch and 12-inch gravity sanitary sewer pipe with new polyvinyl chloride (PVC) sewer pipe throughout B Basin.
+During this project, contractors spot repaired damaged or displaced existing 6-inch, 8-inch, 10-inch and 12-inch gravity sanitary sewer pipe with new polyvinyl chloride (PVC) sewer pipe throughout B Basin.

-Manholes need to be easily accessible for sewer maintenance and related emergencies.
-Over time, manholes can become covered with grass or can sink below the grade level of lawns, roads, or sidewalks.
-There are several methods of rehabilitating manholes, and the method selected for a job depends on the condition of the manhole.
+Maintenance holes need to be easily accessible for sewer maintenance and related emergencies.
+Over time, maintenance holes can become covered with grass or can sink below the grade level of lawns, roads, or sidewalks.
 Common rehabilitation methods used for projects such as this include:

 1. Replacing the frame and cover;